dylanaraps/neofetch/README.md

     --image type                Image source.
 Where and what image we display.
                                 Possible values: wall, shuffle, ascii,
                                 /path/to/img, off
+    --size px                   Size in pixels to make the image.
     --image_backend w3m/iterm2  Which program to use to draw images.
     --shuffle_dir path/to/dir   Which directory to shuffle for an image.
     --font_width px             Used to automatically size the image